Benjamin-Cadell/ACID_v2/docs/using_ACID.rst

 =========================================

 In this example we will only consider one frame, however this example can be combined with the previous example to apply ACID to multiple frames and orders.
-Firstly, we will read in the data (exactly how we did in the Quickstart_ tutorial).
+Firstly, we will read in the data (exactly how we did in the quickstart tutorial).

-.. _Quickstart: file:///Users/lucydolan/Documents/GitHub/ACID/docs/_build/html/using_ACID.html#quickstart

 .. code-block:: python